leecming82/jigsaw-multilingual/README.md

 4. Repeat steps 2 and 3 with various pretrained monolingual and multilingual models

 We provide 3 sets of sample pseudo-labels (scoring on public LB: 9372, 9500, 9537) for you to test training monolingual and multilingual models against (refer to the Data and model files section below).

+You can use the provided 9372 pseudo-labels to bootstrap your training process or alternatively, run the [public Kaggle kernel](https://www.kaggle.com/xhlulu/jigsaw-tpu-xlm-roberta) (created by Kaggle user [@xhlulu](https://www.kaggle.com/xhlulu)) to generate test-set predictions/pseudo-labels using a vanilla XLM-Roberta-Large multilingual model.

 ### Code